pqrkchqps/diehard-dot-fund-school/beginner/discussions.md

 This is the list of things you'll want to know when starting out on this journey.

-## Safety first: Look after your group.

-Look after the fabric of your group it's more important than any issue at hand.
+## Maintaining a safe environment.

+Keeping people safe is more important than any issue you might discuss.
+As a facilitator it's part of your job to help the group to hold space for differing opinions.

-If things sound hurtful, or super tense, check in on people.
-Pickup the phone and ask if they're ok, ask people who don't seem to be making progress to talk to each other in person or video call.
+If things sound hurtful, or super tense, be supportive of individuals on both sides.
+Sometimes it's a good idea to pick up the phone and have a conversation.
+When people don't seem to be making progress on Loomio, ask them to talk to each other in person or on a video call.

-Be open about getting feedback about how the group is running.
-It helps build trust when you discuss your use of Loomio together.

-Remember to look out for those people who are usually quiet.
-Consider what experience they are having.
-Don't just call them out.

-* silvia quote about putting quiet people on the spot *
+Joshua Vial has written a great article on [resolving conflict on Loomio](http://joshuavial.com/loomio-conflict/) which you may find helpful.

 ## Host a discussion about how you want use Loomio together.
 Talk about facilitation together.
 Have a proposal to confirm who is going to take the role of facilitator and for how long.